arturpescador/energy-weather-database/README.md

 - `generate_weather.py`: A Python script to generate weather-related datasets.

+- `generate_psql_db.py`: A Python script to generate a PostgreSQL database with weather, energy and news data.

 - `main.sh`: Main shell script to run the entire data acquisition pipeline.

 - `merged_data.csv`: The resulting CSV file after merging weather and energy data.